About Pediatric Melanoma

 Registries are the first step to understanding disease.
-Knowing how many cases have been reported, the patient’s medical history, the tumor features, and other relevant data allows a researcher to study and compare information across hundreds of known cases.
+Knowing how many cases have been reported, the patients’ medical histories, the tumor features, and other relevant data allow a researcher to study and compare information across hundreds of known cases.

 About the Pediatric Melanoma Registry Collaboration